anychart-solutions/technical-indicators/README.md

 * To modify demo markup, edit `src/index.html` file.
 * To modify list of available indicators and default settings, edit `src/indicators.xml` file.
 * To modify data sources, edit `chartDataSelect` select options.
+* To make a production build you need to copy all required files to distribution folder by your own.

 ## Running on production
-All production files are located in [distribution](https://github.com/anychart-solutions/technical-indicators/tree/master/dist) directory.
+All production files are located in [distribution](https://github.com/anychart-solutions/technical-indicators/tree/master/dist) folder.
-In case you did some modification of the source code, you need to rebuild production files as mentioned in [Using Node.js and npm](#using-node.js-and-npm) section.
+In case you did some modification of the source code, you need to rebuild production files as mentioned in [Using Node.js and npm](#using-node.js-and-npm) section or manually.

 ## Installing requirements
 To run demo development environment, please, ensure you have install [Git](https://git-scm.com/), [Node.js](https://nodejs.org/), [npm](https://www.npmjs.com/) and [gulp](http://gulpjs.com/), overwise: